nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 To check that in the event the data file is corrupted, all the data will be wiped off:

-1. If the data file is for some reason corrupted, note that you will lose **all** data.
+1. If the data file is for some reason corrupted, note that you will lose **all** your data.
 2. Once you enter the application, and it detects that the file is corrupted, it will clear the file.

 ![Corrupted File](Display_Images/CorruptedFile.png)